RedisLabs/redislabs-docs/content/rc/cloud-integrations/gcp-marketplace/_index.md

 1. To finish your subscription setup from the Redis Cloud [admin console](https://app.redislabs.com), select **Manage on provider**:

     {{<image filename="images/rc/gcp-marketplace-manage-on-provider.png" alt="The Manage on Provider button" >}}{{< /image >}}

     If this button is not available, refresh the page.

-1. Create a Redis Cloud admin account or sign in to an existing account.

 1. Use the **GCP Marketplace** dialog to select the Redis account you want to map to your GCP Marketplace account.
 You only need to do this once.